Silvertown explosion: Explosion

-73 people were killed (69 immediately, and four later from their injuries), and more than 400 injured.
+Seventy-three people were killed (69 immediately, and four later from their injuries), and more than 400 injured.
 Up to 70,000 properties were damaged, 900 nearby ones destroyed or unsalvageably damaged; the cost was put at either £250,000 or £2.5 million.
 The comparatively low death toll for such a large blast was due to the time of day.
 The factories were largely empty of workers (there were fewer than forty in the TNT factory itself), but it was too early for the upper floors of houses (which sustained the worst of the flying debris damage) to be heavily populated.
 Also, it occurred on a Friday, when fewer people were around the factory.
 However, several professional firemen and volunteers fighting the earlier fire were killed or seriously injured in the explosion.
-For comparison, 8 LT of TNT exploded at the National Shell Filling Factory, and killed 137 people; an explosion at Split Rock, New York, in 1918 killed 50–52 people with 1–3 ST of TNT.
+For comparison, 8 LT of TNT exploded at the National Shell Filling Factory, and killed 137 people; an explosion at Split Rock, New York, in 1918 killed 50 to 52 people with 1–3 ST of TNT.

 Reportedly, the explosion also blew the glass out of windows in the Savoy Hotel and almost overturned a taxi in Pall Mall, London, the fires could be seen in Maidstone and Guildford, and the blast was heard up to 100 mi away, including at Sandringham in Norfolk and along the Sussex coast.
 Although the blast was heard at a great distance, it was not heard uniformly across the whole intermediate distance, owing to atmospheric effects caused by refraction of the sound waves.